Kolong-Meja/search-cli/README.md

     print("Hello World!")
 ```

+> **Info**
-Info: this is just an example, the output will vary depending on the type of file you entered and the program in the file you entered
+this is just an example, the output will vary depending on the type of file you entered and the program in the file you entered

 ### How to delete a file?